PetervanLunteren/EcoAssist/markdown/MEWC_integration.md

 1. Navigate to `/EcoAssist_files/models/cls`.
 If you don't see the subfolder `Namibian Desert - Addax Data Science`, you might need to open and close the EcoAssist application in order to create the necessary file structure.
 2. Create a folder inside `cls` with a descriptive name for your model.
 For example: `Arctic fauna`.
 3. Copy-paste the `variables.json` from `Namibian Desert - Addax Data Science` to your model folder.
 4. Place your model file (`.h5`) and classes list (`.yaml`) inside your model folder.
 Always make sure you have a backup - just in case.
+If you ever need to update EcoAssist, it will remove the entire folder and you'll have to do this again.
 5. The model file can have a custom filename, but make sure your classes list is called `class_list.yaml`.
 6. After completing this section, the folder structure should look something like this: